-- base-url (optional): A http(s), S3 or Google Storage URL that points to the root path where Rally can obtain the corresponding source file.
-Rally can also download data from private S3 or Google Storage buckets if access is properly configured: - S3 according to docs. - Google Storage: Either using client library authentication or by presenting an oauth2 token via the GOOGLE_AUTH_TOKEN environment variable, typically done using: export GOOGLE_AUTH_TOKEN=\$(gcloud auth print-access-token). - source-format (optional, default: bulk): Defines in which format Rally should interpret the data file specified by source-file.
+- base-url (optional): A http(s), S3 or Google Storage URL that points to the root path where Rally can obtain the corresponding source file. - S3 support is optional and can be installed with python -m pip install esrally[s3]. - http(s) and Google Storage are supported by default.

+Rally can also download data from private S3 or Google Storage buckets if access is properly configured:

+- S3 according to docs. - Google Storage: Either using client library authentication or by presenting an oauth2 token via the GOOGLE_AUTH_TOKEN environment variable, typically done using: export GOOGLE_AUTH_TOKEN=\$(gcloud auth print-access-token). - source-format (optional, default: bulk): Defines in which format Rally should interpret the data file specified by source-file.
 Currently, only bulk is supported. - source-file (mandatory): File name of the corresponding documents.
 For local use, this file can be a . json file.
 If you provide a base-url we recommend that you provide a compressed file here.
 The following extensions are supported: .zip, .bz2, .gz, .tar, .tar.gz, .tgz or .tar.bz2.
 It must contain exactly one JSON file with the same name.
 The preferred file extension for our official tracks is .bz2. - includes-action-and-meta-data (optional, defaults to false): Defines whether the documents file contains already an action and meta-data line (true) or only documents (false).